DFE-Digital/secure-by-design-docs/docs/SbD Activities/discovering_vulnerabilities.md

     Central location TBC.
 We will ingest your JSON output into [the continuous assurance platform](../Continuous%20Assurance/continuous_assurance.md) so you can easily track threats and vulnerabilities in one place.

+## Vulnerability scanning

+The Vulnerability Management team currently run Qualys vulnerability scans across all Azure Virtual Machines in DfE.
+The scans are agent based, with the agents automatically being deployed to any VM that is created in our tenancies.

+The VM team will manage the vulnerabilities with teams, and notify teams of critical risk issues over SLA.
+They will also provide dashboards in the Continuous Assurance platform for teams to view vulnerabilities themselves.

+## Penetration testing

+Digital services should run regular pen testing to provide assurance that the service is secure, and teams should keep money in their budget for tests every year.

+Common testing schedules include:

+* before a new service goes live
+* when significant changes are made to the codebase or infrastructure
+* quarterly
+* yearly

+CISD are here to advise teams on expected schedules, to risk assess the output from pen tests, and to provide guidance on mitigation plans.

+## Peer review (Pull Requests)

+Before merging code to production, teams should follow a pull request process managed by strong branch protection rules.

+Branch protection rules should include (for example):

+* at least one approval before merging
+* dismissal of stale approvals when new commits are pushed
+* codeowners review requirement
+* approval of most recent push
+* conversation resolution before merging
+* status checks to have passed
+* signed commits

+More guidance can be found on the [DfE technical guidance standards](https://technical-guidance.education.gov.uk/standards/storing-source-code/#repository-requirements).